ArunimaSudheer7/Wi-Fi-Extender-Extending-your-network-reach/README.md

 8. Save and restart the ESP32.
 Devices connecting to the extender should now have internet via NAT.

 ## Files in repository
-- `docs/Wi-Fi extender.pptx` — Presentation with project overview and cost analysis.
+- `Wi-Fi extender.pptx` — Presentation with project overview and cost analysis.
 - `README.md` — This file.
-- `.gitignore` — Common ignores for development files.

-## Contributors
-- Nandana Shibu
-- Anusree Pradeep
-- Arunima Sudheer
-- Bhadra J R
-- Gopika S Dhilip
-- Sandhya M

 ## References
 - ESP32 NAT Router firmware (GitHub)